wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fixes a bug with the way the @import data is stored that threw errors on php 5.3 and corrupted v1.3.2 @import data.

 = 1.3.3 =
 * New Feature: option to scan parent theme for additional stylesheets.
 This allows CTC to be used with themes such as "Responsive" by CyberChimps.
 * New Feature: automatically copies parent theme screenshot to child.